nf-core/viralmetagenome/docs/output.md

 Results generated by MultiQC collate pipeline QC from supported tools e.g. FastQC.
 The pipeline has special steps which also allow the software versions to be reported in the MultiQC output for future traceability.
 For more information about how to use MultiQC reports, see <http://multiqc.info>.

-Furthermore, viralmetagenome runs MultiQC 2 times, as it uses the output from multiqc to create multiple summary tables of the consensus genomes and their iterations.
+Furthermore, nf-core/viralmetagenome runs MultiQC 2 times, as it uses the output from multiqc to create multiple summary tables of the consensus genomes and their iterations.

 :::note{title="Output files Multiqc" collapse}